greghuels/cordova-plugin-24hour-setting/README.md

 This will get the value of the `24-Hour Time` iOS device setting

 - For use with PhoneGap / Cordova
-- Currently only iOS is supported
+- Supports iOS and Android platforms

 ## Installation